Biomedical Engineering

 Main Content

-The School of Electrical, Computer, and Biomedical Engineering offers programs of study and research leading to i) the Master of Engineering (M.E.) degree in Biomedical Engineering, ii) the Master of Science (M.S.) degree (thesis/non-thesis) in Biomedical Engineering.
+The School of Electrical, Computer, and Biomedical Engineering (ECBE) offers programs of study and research leading to i) the Master of Engineering (M.E.) degree in Biomedical Engineering, and ii) the Master of Science (M.S.) degree (thesis/non-thesis) in Biomedical Engineering (BME).

-The ECBE Programs og study provide a balance between formal classroom instruction and research and are tailored to the individual student's academic and professional goals.
-Graduates of the program enjoy excellent employment opportunities and are highly recruited worldwide in industry, government, and academia.
+The BME programs provide a balance between formal classroom instruction and research and are tailored to the individual student’s academic and professional goals.
+Graduates of the programs enjoy excellent employment opportunities and are highly recruited worldwide in industry, government, and academia.

 Safety glasses are required for some of the courses.
-Note that only 3 credit hours from each eligible 400-level course (listed in the graduate catalog) will be counted toward the graduate degree.
+Note that only 3 credit hours from each eligible 400-level course (listed in the graduate catalog) will be counted towards the graduate degree.

 Master of Engineering (M.E.) in Biomedical Engineering